reframe-hpc/reframe/docs/usecases.rst

 In addition, all application-based ReFrame tests are performed as regression testing of software environment when the system has critical update or rolling reboot.

 ReFrame is also used for performance monitoring.
 We run weekly MPI tests and monthly HPCG tests.
-The performance data is logged directly to internal `Splunk <https://www.splunk.com/>`__ server via Syslog protocol.
+The performance data is logged directly to an internal `Splunk <https://www.splunk.com/>`__ server via Syslog protocol.
 The job summary is sent to the responsible OSC staff member who can watch the performance dashboards.